MiguelCastillo/pulling-deps/README.md

 ## cli

 pulling-deps comes with a small cli that prints all the dependencies in a JavaScript file.
+The focus is on printing modules that are processed as node module dependencies.
+E.g. `require('path')` vs `require('./index.js')`.

 > The cli will remove duplicate dependencies from the output